kutec/kutec/README.md

 - 👋 Hi, I’m Kushal Jayswal
 - 👀 I’m interested in coding and blogging.
+I am passionate about carpentry and cycling.
 - 🌱 I’m currently learning Reactjs.
 - 💞️ I’m looking to collaborate on Blogging.
 Have a plan to launch a new blog focused on frontend development tricks and tips.
 - 📫 jayswal[dot]kushal[at]gmail[dot]com